broeser/wellid/README.md

 $emailValidator->addValidator(new \Wellid\Validator\SanitorMatch($emailValidator));
 ```

-Luckily there is a shorter way to accomplish the same with
+Luckily there is a shorter way to accomplish the same with the method
 **addSanitorMatchValidator()**:
 ```PHP
 <?php